Moncada-J/Wheel-of-Fortune-Game/README.md

 #### Project #1 - General Assembly Software Engineering Immersive Course
+Cancel Changes

 # <b>Wheel of Fortune Game</b> 🎡
 <hr>

 ## Overview

-The objective of this project was to branch out and create a game that was MVP (Mode View Control) architecture, given the recommended selection of games or we were given an alternate option, to choose a similar game not on the list, whereas we were expected to present our case on how the logic would work and what the game's objectivity would be.
+The objective of this project was to branch out and create a game that was MVC (Mode View Control) architecture, given the recommended selection of games or we were given an alternate option, to choose a similar game not on the list, whereas we were expected to present our case on how the logic would work and what the game's objectivity would be.

 I chose the latter, which is a Wheel of Fortune.
 This game is one version that spins random numbers within an array of values.
 There are <b>many</b> different versions of this game.
 In hopes of succeeding, I went with a wheel that could change the value in a credit box.
 My inspiration was a casino style game where there's infinite possibilites